Korda, 1998 Australian Open champ Petr's son, in 1st Slam QF - WHIZ News

 This victory followed up a third-round win for Korda against 2021 U.S. Open champion Daniil Medvedev, the runner-up at Melbourne Park each of the past two years.

 The 29th-seeded Korda will face 18th-seeded Karen Khachanov for a spot in the semifinals.
-The other quarterfinal on the top half of the bracket will feature unseeded Jiri Lehecka against No. 3 Stefanos Tsitsipas or No. 15 Jannik Sinner.
+The other quarterfinal on the top half of the bracket will feature unseeded Jiri Lehecka against No. 3 Stefanos Tsitsipas, who beat No. 15 Jannik Sinner 6-4, 6-4, 3-6, 4-6, 6-3 in 4 hours.

+“I felt like I spent an entire century on this court, playing tennis.
+It felt so long,” said Tsitsipas, who also beat Skinner in Australia a year ago.
+“What a great night.
+That was superb.”

 Korda was one of four American men to get to the fourth round, along with Ben Shelton, J.J.
 Wolf and Tommy Paul — who all play Monday — the most for the country in Australia since four made it in 2004.